About Camden STEAM

 STEAM Ambassadors

-We have a network of over 200 STEAM Ambassadors drawn from 51 Camden employers including Google, Lendlease, Arup, Meta, the Francis Crick Institute, Bennetts Associates (architects), LocalGlobe, Conran Design, Moonbug and many others.
+We have a network of over 200 STEAM Ambassadors drawn from over 60 Camden employers including Google, Lendlease, Arup, Meta, the Francis Crick Institute, Bennetts Associates (architects), LocalGlobe, Conran Design, Moonbug and many others.
 Ambassadors have a wide range of experience between them and are keen to support Camden schools and young people, from giving a careers talk to working with you to design a lesson using their industry expertise.

 • Could you invite a STEAM Ambassador to share their industry expertise and career insights in a lesson?